xiaod83/conversions/README.md

 - ❌ Manual file handling → ✅ Automated system

 This new design provides a distinctive, modern experience that reflects the cutting-edge nature of AI technology while maintaining excellent usability and performance.

+## Vercel deployment

+This repository is a static site and is configured to deploy cleanly on Vercel.

+- A `vercel.json` is included and forces Vercel to treat the project as a static deployment (`@vercel/static`).
+- A `.vercelignore` file is included to avoid uploading local/dev artifacts.

+Quick steps to deploy:

+1. Push this repository to GitHub (or another supported Git provider).
+2. In the Vercel dashboard, "Import Project" → select this repository.
+3. Accept the defaults.
+The `vercel.json` will ensure Vercel serves the repository as a static site.
+4. For a custom domain: add it in the Vercel dashboard.
+The `CNAME` file in this repo is only informational — configure the domain in Vercel instead of relying on the file.

+Notes:
+- There is no build step required — the site is plain HTML/CSS/JS in the repo root.
+- If you add a build process later (Svelte/Next/etc.), update `vercel.json` and the `build` script in `package.json` accordingly.